Student Rights and Responsibilities

 Lost or stolen IDs should be reported as soon as possible to the Department of Public Safety.
 A replacement for a lost card is obtained by paying a $25 charge at the bursar's office cashier's window in the Student Mall and presenting the receipt at the Department of Public Safety where the card will be reissued.

 Property Loss and Damage

 NJIT is not responsible for loss of property by fire or theft in its buildings or grounds.
 NJIT is not responsible for property damaged as the result of vandalism in its buildings or grounds.

 NJIT requires students to conduct themselves with decorum and to adhere to standards of ethical and professional behavior.
-NJIT has adopted, and requires all students to comply with, a Student Code of Conduct.
+NJIT has adopted, and requires all students to comply with, the Code of Student Conduct.
 The policies and procedures governing this code are contained in a separate publication, available online, and are deemed incorporated into this catalog.
-A copy of the Code may be obtained from the Office of the Dean of Student Services or online at http://www.njit.edu/handbook/.
+A copy of the Code of Student Conduct may be obtained from the Office of the Dean of Students or online at www.njit.edu/dos/policies/conductcode/index.php

 New Jersey Institute of Technology reaffirms its commitment to a policy of non-discrimination on the basis of race, sex, sexual orientation, age, religion, ethnic origin, handicap or veterans' status in its employment policies, educational programs and activities under university control.